RedRobotics/MX2/README.md

 ---
 # Using the MX2 without the RedBoard+
-You can stack 1 - 4 MX2 boards on top of each other.
+1 - 4 MX2 boards can be stacked on top of each other.
+You'll need to make sure each board has a different I2C address.
 You will need to solder in the optional 2x5 way pin header to the bottom MX2 board to connect it to the Raspberry Pi.

 ![MX2 Image](https://github.com/RedRobotics/MX2/blob/images/IMG_20200121_152340.jpg)